-After a positive experience in the first GM norm event, I assisted in a second GM norm event in November 2019.
-Near the end of the event, I got to meet FIDE President Arkady Dvorkovich.
-Not only that, Brandon Jacobson earned a GM norm, and Abhimanyu Mishra became the youngest International Master in history by achieving his final IM norm with an ultra-solid nine draws in nine games!
-Mishra actually earned his first IM norm in the August event.
-He has since become the youngest GM ever.
+At the end of the second event, I got to meet FIDE PresidentArkady Dvorkovich!
+Brandon Jacobson earned a GM norm, and Abhimanyu Mishra became the youngest International Master in history by achieving his final IM norm with an ultra-solid nine draws in nine games!

 These events would actually qualify for International Arbiter (IA) norms, but one must have the FA title before earning IA norms, and you can’t reuse FA norms in an application for IA!
 C’est la vie.

+Well, those are round-robins anyway.
 I had two round robin norms, so I needed to find a Swiss to assist in — the requirements for team events are even more strict, and very hard to achieve for US-based arbiters because we are probably the only major country that does not have a National Team Championship.

 The world shut down, including over-the-board chess tournaments.
 In May 2020 I participated in an online FIDE Arbiter seminar and passed the course successfully.

 I now needed the Swiss, and I was pretty determined to get it done as soon as things began to reopen.
 I did not want to let it linger.

 A five-round Swiss would have been good enough to complete my FIDE Arbiter title, but with such events it can be unclear in advance if enough players will enter such that the requirements listed in the previous section are met…